Ile de France International Piano Competition

 The Ile de France International Piano Competition was founded in 1999 in Sartrouville (France) on the initiative of René Girard and his daughter Christine Girard under the honorary presidency of Anne Queffelec.The Society Opus Yvelines organizes annually this contest with the support of the city of Maisons-Laffitte and the General Council of the Yvelines.

-The Competition
+Competition

 The Ile de France International Piano Competition includes fifteen various competition levels.
 It is open to candidates of all levels and nationalities without age limit, except for the "Concert Pianist" Category for which the upper limit is 32 years.
 It offers all candidates a free program ranging from 15 to 45 minutes according to the various categories.
 Awards are prizes (6000 € in 2012) and concerts in France and Hungary.